 Consumer Reports analyzes the Inflation Reduction Act's heat pump provision

-As an ardent fan of Consumer Reports, I'm letting them do my homework on analyzing the IRA (Inflation Reduction Act).
+As an ardent fan of Consumer Reports, I'm letting them do my homework on analyzing the IRA (Inflation Reduction Act) heat pump rebates (although they should still be good for the Investment Tax Credit which is a whopping 30%).
 Here's the link...

 A couple of things stood out.

-1. Lots of people who buy one won't qualify for any IRS tax savings for one of two reasons: they don't make enough or they make too much.
+1. Lots of people who buy one won't qualify for any rebates for one of two reasons: they don't make enough or they make too much.

 - If your household income is less than 80 percent of your state’s median household income, you are eligible for 100 percent of the rebates available.
 So if you spend $10,000 on a heat pump and a heat pump water heater, you could get $9,750 back, depending on the specifics of your state’s rebate program.